dataminer-site/dataminer-site.github.io/docs/api/python/overview.md

 ## Data Input

-DuckDB can ingest data from a wide variety of formats – both on-disk and in-memory.
+DataMiner can ingest data from a wide variety of formats – both on-disk and in-memory.
 See the [data ingestion page](data_ingestion) for more information.

 ```python
 import duckdb